andrewbrg/rulepilot/README.md

 ### Important Notes About Mutations

-- Current limitation is that mutations can only be defined for root level criteria properties
 - Mutations are only called once per unique criteria value
 - Multiple mutations are called in parallel, not sequentially (for performance reasons)
 - Mutations are cached by default, so if the same criteria value is encountered again, the mutation will not be called